 Samesun Vancouver is located in the Granville entertainment district, near the skytrain and less than 15 mins from clubs, restaurants and shops.

-Samesun is the coolest places to stay in Vancouver for:
+Samesun is one of the best hostels in Vancouver for:

 - Solo travellers